redis/lettuce/.github/CONTRIBUTING.md

 # Contributing to Lettuce

+Lettuce is released under the Apache 2.0 license.
+If you would like to contribute something, or simply want to hack on the code this document should help you get started.

+## Code of Conduct

+This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to lettuce-redis-client-users@googlegroups.com.

+## Using GitHub Issues

+We use GitHub issues to track bugs and enhancements.
+If you have a general usage question please ask on [Stack Overflow](https://stackoverflow.com).
+The Lettuce team and the broader community monitor the [`lettuce`](https://stackoverflow.com/tags/lettuce) tag.

+If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
+Ideally, that would include a small sample project that reproduces the problem.

 ## Quickstart

 For the impatient, if you want to submit a quick pull request:

 * Don't create a pull request upfront.
-Create a feature request ticket first so we can discuss your idea.
+Create a feature request ticket first, so we can discuss your idea.
 * Upon agreeing the feature is a good fit for Lettuce, please:
   * Make sure there is a ticket in GitHub issues.
   * Make sure you use the code formatters provided here and have them applied to your changes.
 Don’t submit any formatting related changes.